business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Unlimited Team Messaging

-Most business phone systems offer unlimited team messaging.
-Vonage users can access online chat during video conferences or communicate via SMS/MMS through one-on-one or group team messaging services.
+Many business phone systems offer unlimited team messaging.
+Vonage users can access online chat during video conferences or communicate via SMS/multimedia messaging service (MMS) through one-on-one or group team messaging services.
 However, the platform lacks Nextiva’s threaded conversation tools and lags behind RingCentral’s flexible collaboration spaces.
-Explore more team-oriented solutions in our review of RingCentral and RingCentral comparison.
+We recommend that businesses with remote employees and hybrid teams check out our review of RingCentral to learn why it’s our top choice for workplace collaboration

 Mobile